jakob-r/hugo-course/content/chapters/04_evaluation/04-09-resampling.md

 title: "Chapter 4.9: Resampling"
 quizdown: true
 ---
-Different resampling techniques help to assess the performance of a learner.
+Different resampling techniques help to assess the performance of a learner while avoiding potential quirks resulting from a single train-test split.
 We will introduce cross-validation (with and without stratification), bootstrap and subsampling.

 <!--more-->